AnonymousEmnlp/MRL-CQA/README.md

  (6). flask = 1.1.1
  (7). requests = 2.22.0

-All the materials required for running the KG sever, training the model, and inferring could be found from the [data link](https://drive.google.com/drive/folders/1_3j6QsrLM2Sbq4e79ZpoBfUfkAUnt8iV?usp=sharing).
+All the materials required for running the KG sever, training the model, and testing could be found from the [data link](https://drive.google.com/drive/folders/1_3j6QsrLM2Sbq4e79ZpoBfUfkAUnt8iV?usp=sharing).

 ## 2. Accessing knowledge graph.
  (1).
 Assign the IP address and the port number for the KG server.